MarcWolpert/top_intermedHTMLCSS/README.md

-# top_intermedHTMLCSS
+# The Odin Project: Intermediate HTML and CSS
-Intermediate HTML and CSS practice from The Odin Project
+This is my personal work on the Intermediate HTML and CSS project from The Odin Project.
+It is meant purely for educational purposes.